First time travelers may be in for a surprise when they visit Korea.

 2. Can You Eat Spicy Food? – 매운 음식 먹을 수 있어요?

+Korea is a great country for spicy food.
 If you visit Korea and order a spicy dish at a restaurant, be prepared for some strange and concerned looks from the server.
 She might even ask your dinner companions to confirm that it’s ok for you to order spicy food.

 Koreans are told at an early age that foreigners can’t eat spicy food.
 Since Koreans consider their food to be very spicy, they will be concerned about your wellbeing.
 Be prepared, this question will undoubtedly come up!